inonehp/home-page/README.md

 # About

-Home page and startpage with projects such as typing speed, to-do list, games, new tab extension, tech news, microblog, icons, themes, website templates etc
+Home page and star tpage with projects such as typing speed, to-do list, games, new tab extension, tech news, microblog, icons, themes, website templates etc

 ---